project-koku/koku-metrics-operator/docs/local-development.md

     After this CR has been created in the cluster, reconciliation will begin.

-    Running `make deploy-local-cr` as-is will create the prometheus route and use token authentication.
+    Running `make deploy-local-cr` as-is will create the external prometheus route, disable TLS verification for prometheus, and use token authentication for cloud.redhat.com.

 6. To continue development, make code changes.
 To apply those changes, stop the operator, and redeploy it.
 If changes are made to the api, the CRD needs to be re-registered, and the operator re-deployed.